Zeioth/compiler.nvim/README.md

 For building systems not directly supported by Compiler.nvim: Create a Makefile and use it to call cmake, maven, or any other build system you want to use from there.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/Makefile-examples).

 ## Quick start
-Ready to try the compiler?
-Create the folder `/c_example` in your home directory and make sure you `:cd ./c_example`.
-Then paste this into `./c_example/main.c`
+Trying the compiler is very easy.
+Create `./c_example/main.c` and run `:cd ./c_example` inside neovim.
+Then paste this code:

 ```c
 #include <stdio.h>